Suzaku Kururugi: Suzaku of the Counterattack

 Later Suzaku discovers C.C., who reveals that it was Schneizel, not Lelouch, who killed the Emperor.
 He plans to take C.C.'s immortality.
-Realizing that he's been serving the wrong man, Suzaku frees Lelouch to help confront Schneizel.
+Realizing that he has been serving the wrong man, Suzaku frees Lelouch to help confront Schneizel.
 Suzaku and Lelouch infiltrate the Government building and confront Schneizel, who has already absorbed some of C.C.'s powers, allowing him to easily dispatch them.
 With Schneizel about to fully gain C.C.'s powers and her immortality, Suzaku reveals himself as a Regulator, negating Schneizel's ability and then kills him with his sword.
 With Schneizel now dead, C.C.'s powers are instead transferred to Suzaku, now possessing all of her abilities and her immortality.
 With Suzaku and Lelouch preparing to leave with C.C., Jeremiah arrived and shot Lelouch before the floor collapsed and he fell to his death.
 Suzaku managed to save Lelouch and escape with C.C. before the entire Government building collapsed, with the fate of Lloyd surviving is unknown.

-Five years later with the Black Knights supposed victory, an immortal Suzaku went past a 22-year-old Kallen, still a member of the Black Knights, and arrived at a house, where Lelouch and Nunnally were then living, and happily greeted a surprised Lelouch, now 22 and his right eye covered with his hair.
+Five years later with the Black Knights supposed victory, an immortal Suzaku to meet his friend.